Application

 How Organ-Chips are being used

 To overcome these obstacles and accelerate therapeutic development, the Wyss Institute used the Airway Lung-Chip to test existing drugs that could potentially be repurposed to fight COVID-19.
 The study identified three approved drugs that were shown to reduce infection in the Airway Lung-Chip and selected the most promising candidate for further testing.
-Further animal studies supported its efficacy, and the drug has been added to an in progress ANTICOV clinical trial testing COVID-19 therapeutics in Africa.
+Further animal studies supported its efficacy, and the drug has been added to an in-progress ANTICOV clinical trial for COVID-19 therapeutics in Africa.

 Supported Organ Models